-What are the new Google Maps features for electric vehicle drivers?
+What are the new Google Maps features for drivers of electric vehicles?

-Google Maps has introduced several new features to meet the needs of electric car drivers. electric car drivers.
-They aim to simplify route planning, à make it easier to find charging stations and to energy consumption management.
-Whether it's a question of quickly finding a charging station for an electric car, or predicting the amount of recharging required for a long journey, Google Maps is now an indispensable tool.
+Google Maps has introduced a number of new features to meet the needs of car drivers. electric cars.
+They aim to simplify route planning, à make it easier to find recharging stations and improve management of energy consumption.
+Whether it's a question of quickly finding a charging station Google Maps is now an indispensable tool, enabling you to find the best route for your electric car, or predict how much recharging you'll need for a long journey.
 Discover these innovative features that will make your journeys easier and more efficient.

-Also read → Charging stations are now on Google Maps
+Also read → Charging stations now on Google Maps

 Table of contents